helpyio/helpy/README.md

 - Unicorn

 Helpy leverages three external services to help out:
-- an email provider like Mandrill
+- an email provider like Sendgrid
 - an image manipulation and host (Cloudinary)
 - Google Analytics for stats

-Mandrill and Cloudinary have a free tier that should get you started.
+Sendgrid and Cloudinary have a free tier that should get you started.
 To see how to configure Helpy to use Mandrill as your email provider, see the wiki.

 How to Install: [http://support.helpy.io](http://support.helpy.io)